What are the ICC Office hours?

 How do I join a co-op?

-After you have done some research, visited a few houses, and picked at least one you like, the next step is for you to submit an application
+After you have done some research, visited a few houses, and picked at least four you like, the next step is for you to submit an application

-You need to come to the ICC office to sign a contract unless you are not living in the area; in that case, we can email you a contract.
-Expect to spend up to an hour signing the contract as you will want to read it completely and know what you're signing.
+You need to come to the ICC office to sign a contract unless you are not living in the Ann Arbor-Ypsilanti area; in that case, we can email you a contract.
+Expect to spend a minimum of 30 minutes signing the contract and making a payment.

 List of the document that you need to bring to sign your contract :